-specification of the design, which is rarely available in today's design environments, because its development is often as challenging as the design process itself.
+sign environments, because its development is often as challenging as the design process itself.
 In contrast, the most common type of specification is a high-level model, often written in a high-level language, which produces the correct I/O behavior of the system.

 To develop a scalable and powerful RTL error diagnosis and correction system, we adopt hardware analysis techniques that are prevalent at the gate-level into the RTL.
 This approach is significantly more accurate than previous software-based solutions in that we can analyze designs rigorously using formal hardware verification techniques.
 At the same time, it is considerably faster and more scalable than gate-level diagnosis because errors are modeled at a higher level.
 Similar to several successful gate-level methods [2, 3, 7, 21, 23], it only requires test vectors and output responses, making it more practical than existing formal analysis solutions.
 Finally, the novel error model and increased accuracy of our approach allow our technique to provide insightful suggestions for correcting diagnosed errors.
-Our main contributions include: (1) a new RTL error model that explicitly inserts MUXes into RTL code to model errors in RTL signals, as opposed to previous solutions that use MUXes to model errors in RTL code statements; (2) innovative error-diagnosis algorithms using synthesis or symbolic simulation; and (3) a novel error-correction technique using signal behaviors (signatures) that is especially suitable for the RTL.
+Our main contributions include: (1) a new RTL error model that explicitly inserts MUXes into RTL code to model errors in the design's internal signals, as opposed to previous solutions that use MUXes to model errors in RTL code statements; (2) innovative error-diagnosis algorithms using synthesis or symbolic simulation; and (3) a novel error-correction technique based on signal signatures (value samples) that is especially suitable for the RTL.
 Our empirical results show that these techniques allow us to provide highly accurate diagnoses very quickly.

-We implemented our techniques in a framework called REDIR (RTL Error DIagnosis and Repair), highlighted in Figure 1.
-The inputs to the framework include a design containing one or more bugs, a set of test vectors exposing them, and the correct responses for the primary outputs over the given test vectors (usually generated by a high-level behavioral model written in C, C++, SystemC, etc).
+We implemented our solution in a framework called REDIR (RTL Error DIagnosis and Repair), highlighted in the diagnosis and correction flow of Figure 1.
+The inputs to the framework include a design containing one or more bugs, a set of simulation vectors exposing them, and the correct responses for the primary outputs over the given test vectors (usually generated by a high-level behavioral model written in C, C++, SystemC, etc).
 Note that we only require the correct responses at the primary outputs of the high-level model and no internal values are required.
-The output of the framework is a minimum cardinality set of RTL signals that should be corrected in order to eliminate the erroneous behavior.
+The correct output responses could be the primary outputs of the design, or the outputs of a set of checkers in the context of assertion-based verification.
+REDIR can then output a minimum cardinality set of RTL signals that should be corrected in order to eliminate the erroneous behavior.
 We call this set the symptom core.
 When multiple cores exist, REDIR provides all of the possible minimal cardinality sets.
-In addition, the framework suggests several possible fixes of the signals in the symptom core to help a designer correct those signals.
-Our empirical evaluation shows that REDIR can diagnose and correct multiple errors in design descriptions with thousands of lines of Verilog code (or approximately 100K cells after synthesis), which is approximately the size that an engineer actively works on.
-As a result, REDIR can assist engineers in their everyday debugging tasks and fundamentally accelerate the RTL design process.
+In addition, the framework suggests several possible ways of modifying the signals in the symptom core to help in the correction of the design.
+Our empirical evaluation shows that REDIR can diagnose and correct multiple errors in design descriptions with thousands of lines of Verilog code (or approximately 100K cells after synthesis), which is approximately the block size that a single engineer actively works on.
+As a result, REDIR can assist in everyday debugging tasks and fundamentally accelerate the design development.